-The award will be presented at the annual Faculty/Staff Awards Convocation in March and the recipient will be asked to present a talk on their work in the Faculty Seminar during Research Week in April.
+The award will be presented at the annual Faculty/Staff Awards Convocation in March.

 The Associate Dean for Research and Outreach will facilitate the selection process, which will consist of three levels of review:

 - A faculty review committee will consist of past Research Awardees or selected high level researchers, one from each School chosen by the Associate Dean of Research and Outreach in consultation with the School Directors.
 The members will be selected after receipt of all nominations a) to ensure proper disciplinary expertise to review the nominations and b) to avoid, in so far as possible, conflicts of interest.
 After the Associate Dean charges the committee, Committee members will meet to discuss the nomination and prepare a report of the strengths and weaknesses of each candidate to forward to the Associate Dean for the next step in the selection process.
 All discussions will be considered confidential.

 - Nominations for the award will be referred to a second committee consisting of the School Directors.
 This committee will determine which nominations to forward to the Chancellor for final consideration for the award.